RESTORATION TIPS

 Tip no.5 - Timber

 It is important to use only the best quality timber, although I confess to be no expert on this subject.
 Air seasoned English ash is rated as the most suitable, along with American white ash.
 AC (like many manufacturers) also used beech and even some mahogany.
 You will probably find a mixture of the three timbers on your car.
 However, ash is the first choice.
-There is little to choose between various hardwoods for strength, but ash has additional properties of value, such as always springing back to its original shape after being heavily loaded.
+There is little to choose between a number hardwoods for strength, but ash has additional properties of value, such as always springing back to its original shape after being heavily loaded.
+It also resists splitting when hammering in panel-pins (beech is inferior in this respect) and is quite a hard wood.
+Hardness matters if you have to fold and hammer panel edges over the wood frame.
+Ash also has a very high shock-load resistance (although woods often have a higher strength for transient loads than for continuous ones).
+Oak is less favoured because it is more acidic and likely to corrode any metals in contact with it.
+Don't panic if you spot woodworm holes under the bark of new timber as this is something that affects newly felled trees.
+Mahogany is slightly less strong, although more resistant to rot than ash and beech.

 For plywood, there are two considerations: The timber, and the adhesive.
 The latter is where the AC was seriously lacking.
-You need to look out for WBP grade adhesive in plywood (Weather and Boil Proof).
-The timber should be birch throughout.
+You need to look out for Weather and Boil Proof (WBP) grade adhesive (or "exterior grade") in plywood.
+Be careful that you really do receive exterior grade when ordering.
+Inspect the plywood and check that the glue lines between the plies are a dark reddish brown.
+If you can't see any dark glue, then it is probably interior grade.
+The timber should be birch throughout for strength.
 Note that some birch plywoods only have the outer plies (or alternate plies) of birch and rest of softwood.

 Tip no.6 - Joining boards end-grain to end-grain